 Error detail: Closest matching container instance has insufficient memory, CPU, or GPU units available

 If you receive an insufficient memory, insufficient GPU, or insufficient CPU error, then check the resources that each task and container instance uses.
-To resolve this issue, take the following actions:
+To resolve this issue, complete the following steps:

 For information about insufficient CPU, see How do I resolve "the closest matching container-instance container-instance-id has insufficient CPU units available" error in Amazon ECS?